Dariastep/tourio-app/README.md

-## 🗺️ Recap Project 6: Tourio App
+## 🗺️ Tourio App

-In my Recap Project I built a Tourio App, the best friend of all travelers: it displays sights you want to visit and lets you edit and delete them.
+In this Project I built a Tourio App, the best friend of all travelers: it displays sights you want to visit and lets you edit and delete them.
 Enjoy your self-made collection of favorite places! <br> Happy travelling!